akmatoff/akmatoff.github.io/src/content/general/about.md

 Hello, I'm Azim, a web-developer and musician based in Kyrgyzstan.

-With over 2 years of experience in web development, I specialize in React and Next.js.
+With 3 years of experience in web development, I specialize in React and Next.js.

 I have been studying programming since 2018, before I went to